🏷️ Stop! Check the price first.

 Price Comparison: The Real Cost

-When comparing these systems, you must look beyond the sticker price.
-While BedJet and Chilipad are one-time purchases, Eight Sleep recently moved to a mandatory subscription model for their core smart features.
+When comparing these systems, look beyond the sticker price.
+BedJet and Chilipad are one time purchases.
+Eight Sleep moved core smart features behind a subscription for most owners.

-BedJet has zero subscription fees.
-The app is free, the scheduling is free, and the remote is included.
-You pay once, and you own it forever.
+BedJet has no subscription.
+The app is free, scheduling is free, and the remote is included.

 My Personal Findings: 5 Years Later

-Unlike water-based systems (which I have had leak or suffer pump failure), the BedJet is essentially a smart fan.
-It hasn't degraded in performance.
+Water based systems can leak or suffer pump issues over time.
+BedJet is basically a smart fan, and performance has stayed consistent.
 The only maintenance I have done in 5 years is washing the air filter twice.

-The Eight Sleep Pod is the "Tesla" of sleep—it uses water to cool a grid cover that goes over your mattress.
-It offers biometric tracking and gets colder than the BedJet.
+The Eight Sleep Pod uses water to cool a grid cover that goes over your mattress.
+It offers biometric tracking and can get colder than BedJet.

-Why I stick with BedJet: The Eight Sleep changes the feel of your mattress (it adds a firm layer), requires a paid subscription for the best features, and water pumps have a higher failure rate over time.
-BedJet is a one-time purchase with zero risk of leaking on my expensive floor.
+Why I stick with BedJet: Eight Sleep changes the feel of your mattress, paid features add ongoing cost, and water systems carry higher long term failure risk.
+BedJet is a one time purchase with no leak risk.

-Chilipad (now Sleepme) also uses water but circulates it through a pad under your sheet.
-It is great for pure temperature regulation but requires regular maintenance (adding water, cleaning solution).
+Chilipad uses water circulated through a pad under your sheet.
+It is strong for pure temperature control but needs upkeep such as refilling and cleaning.

 Performance Data